thinkdata-works/api-docs/source/includes/basics.md

 <!-- check to see if this should go to an email or to the contact page on namara marketing -->

 Users are limited to 10,000 requests per month, as well as 100 data set downloads per month.
 If you exceed this limit, the API will return `status: 429`.
-If you find yourself meeting the limits, <a href="mailto:sales@namara.io" target="_blank" rel="noreferrer noopener">VERIFY THIS EMAIL</a> to find a solution.
+If you find yourself meeting the limits, contact your account manager or <a href="mailto:info@thinkdataworks.com" target="_blank" rel="noreferrer noopener">email us</a> to find a solution.

 # Making Requests